History of the Church of Christ, Disciples of Christ

 2019 "The Bishops' Book of the General Assembly Church of Christ, Disciples of Christ International, Inc." was published and presented at the 27th Biennial Session, held at the Holiday Inn and Conference Center in Virginia Beach, VA, May 15-18th.
 The Bishops' Book featured their biographies, spiritual history and their very own selected sermon.
 Our theme for the May 2019 Assembly was "Disciples (Talmidin) Living in his Image and Likeness."
 Focus - Your Ministerial Calling.
 (Romans 12:1-2)

 2020 First time in our history.
 Cancellation of General Assembly 2020 - May 13-16.
 "An Act of God."
-The Coronavirus, COVID-19, Federal, State and local governments prohibited the assembling of groups ten or more.
-A stay at home in effect for most states until April 30th and continuing.
-The uncertainty of this pandemic also cancelled our Youth Retreat for July 2020.
+The Coronavirus, COVID-19, Federal, State and local governments prohibited the assembling of groups of ten or more.
+A stay-at home in effect for most states until April 30th and continuing.
+The uncertainty of this pandemic also canceled our Youth Retreat for July 2020.